VirginiaPow/virginiapow/README.md

-## Welcome to GitHub Pages
+## Welcome to GitHub Playground Where this is all about learning.

-You can use the [editor on GitHub](https://github.com/VirginiaPow/virginiapow/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+Rember to check back to make sure that you know where the master file is

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Final Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Notes to self for building this page.

 ```markdown
 Syntax highlighted code block